DISCIPLINE PROCEEDINGS BEFORE

 If you or your business is being investigated for any alleged violation of Nevada’s marijuana laws or related regulations, call The Wright Law Group, P.C. today.
 Nevada’s marijuana industry is growing, and the processes and regulations regarding licensing and discipline are in a state of transition.
 The CCB discipline process is new and largely undeveloped; thus, it is important that you consult with a law firm that stays up to date on the latest developments regarding the changing laws and procedures in Nevada.
 The Wright Law Group, P.C., can help.
 Our attorneys have several decades of complex litigation and administrative law experience.
 Our attorneys have successfully represented clients in other administrative proceedings in cases involving asset forfeiture before United States Customs and Border Patrol and cases involving contractor complaints before the Nevada State Contractor’s Board.

 The Wright Law Group, P.C.’s team of experienced lawyers have the knowledge and experience to help you navigate the new and changing rules and regulations of Nevada’s commercial cannabis industry.
-If you need help or have questions, call us now at (702) 405-0001 or email us.
-Our consultations are always free and confidential.
+If you need help or have questions, call us now at (702) 405-0001 to arrange a consultation.